-The notion of admissibility serves as an analogue to the notion of a two-valued (dispersionless) measure that is used in quantum logic [7-12], the difference being that the definition is sound even when not all observables are value definite.
-This distinction is subtle but, nevertheless, will allow us to formulate known results, such as the Kochen-Specker theorem [1, 2, 9, 11-14], as well as the stronger results which we will present in this paper.
-However, we stress that this is still a purely formal framework and that, in order to make a connection to physical reality, further assumptions must be made, specifically pertaining to the nature of measurement; we defer this connection to physical reality to Section III.
+In the discussion of hidden variables, we do not concern ourselves with the mechanism of v, but rather with its possible existence subject to certain constraints (specifically, the admissibility of v-we justify this more fully in Sec.
+III-requires that functions of the values associated with compatible observables satisfy the predictions of quantum theory).
+The notion of admissibility serves as an analog to the notion of a two-valued (dispersionless) measure that is used in quantum logic [16-21], the difference being that the definition is sound even when not all observables are value definite.
+This distinction is subtle but, nevertheless, will allow us to formulate known results such as the Kochen-Specker theorem [3] as well as the stronger results which we present in this paper.
+However, we stress that this is still a purely formal framework and that, in order to make a connection to physical reality, further assumptions must be made, specifically pertaining to the nature of measurement; we defer this connection to physical reality to Sec.
+III.